borjacasilda/code-20240518-borjacasilda/README.md

 # code-20240518-borjacasilda

-The proyect tries to meet the follow task:
+The proyect tries to meet the following task:

 "Please cleanse and provide validated "winner_price" data.
 This will be used in machine learning pipeline and winner_price is target variable,